9812u49823juhre/Great/Home.md

 In addition to the 0-click stuff, there are other things that are open that might spark your interest.

  * Logos.
-We'd love "more logos":http://duckduckgo.com/logos.html for various holidays.
-We have "a repository":https://github.com/duckduckgo/logos that contains base source files.
-To make this really easy, just make the logo "the right size":http://duckduckgo.com/nduck.v104.png (with the words - 200x132) so we can use them as a drop-in replacement.
-There is also a "forum":https://duck.co/#Forum/duckduckgo-graphics dedicated to this purpose.
+We'd love [more logos](http://duckduckgo.com/logos.html) for various holidays.
+We have [a repository](https://github.com/duckduckgo/logos) that contains base source files.
+To make this really easy, just make the logo [the right size](http://duckduckgo.com/nduck.v104.png) (with the words - 200x132) so we can use them as a drop-in replacement.
+There is also a [forum](https://duck.co/#Forum/duckduckgo-graphics) dedicated to this purpose.
  * Mobile logos.
-None of the above logos are "formatted for mobile":http://duckduckgo.com/nduck.v105.mobile.png.
-It is a repetitive task, but if you'd like to make some mobile versions of the "existing specialty logos":http://duckduckgo.com/logos.html that would be awesome and next time we put them up we can use both versions.
+None of the above logos are [formatted for mobile](http://duckduckgo.com/nduck.v105.mobile.png).
+It is a repetitive task, but if you'd like to make some mobile versions of the [existing specialty logos](http://duckduckgo.com/logos.html) that would be awesome and next time we put them up we can use both versions.
  * API helper libaries.
-More libraries (in your favorite language) to use our "0-click API":http://api.duckduckgo.com/
+More libraries (in your favorite language) to use our [0-click API](http://api.duckduckgo.com/)
  * Themes.
 We're working on a dark theme, but could use other ideas.
 Ultimately, we'd like to have a theme collection.
  * Grouping settings.
-We have "a lot of settings":http://duckduckgo.com/settings.html, which is great, but they can get overwhelming.
+We have [a lot of settings](http://duckduckgo.com/settings.html), which is great, but they can get overwhelming.
 We have a thought to offer collections of these so you could get the widescreen or minimal or whatever version and it would change a bunch at once.
 Determining good sets of collections would be very useful.

 ## Closed stuff